first-rust-competition/first-rust-competition/wpilib/README.md

 1. Follow the [Getting Started](#getting-started) section.
 2. Verify you satisfy the [WPILib build requirements](https://github.com/wpilibsuite/allwpilib#building-wpilib).
+3. Either install `arm-frc-linux-gnueabi-*` from the official FRC toolchain, or acquire a different arm compiler and `export CXX_FRC="/path/to or name of arm C++ compiler"`.
+This is necessary to load compiler headers.
-3. Run `make all`.
+4. Run `make all`.
 This will likely take a minute or two.
 The process will:
     1. Init and update the WPILib submodule
     2. Build the HAL and WPILibC shared libraries to link against.
     3. Generate the rust-bindings and build the library.